Shopify/toxiproxy/README.md

             "eventType": "Upstream unavailable"
         }
     ],
-    "token": "a439j"
+    "location": "a439j"
 }
 ```
 Here we see a client that connected, sent two packets (good chance that it is also two requests, if this is HTTP)
 and disconnected the tcp connection.
 Then it tried again, but the message could not be forwarded to the target.

-The `token` field can be used in consecutive calls, to get only unread messages.
+The `location` field can be used in consecutive calls, to get only unread messages.
 The next call in this example
-would be `/events?token=a439j`.
+would be `/events?afterLocation=a439j`.

 ### CLI Example